Specialty Branch

 In general, applicants must meet the following qualifications:

-• Must be at least 21 years old (for appointment as a first lieutenant you must be younger than 33), and for appointment to captian you must be younger than 39.
+• Must be at least 21 years old (for appointment as a first lieutenant you must be younger than 33), and for appointment to captain you must be younger than 39.
 Waivers for those exceeding age limitations are available in exceptional cases.

 • Must be a graduate of an ABA-approved law school